-Seaweeds (Marine Macroalgae):
+Seaweed (Marine Macroalgae):

-There are three main categories of seaweed: green, brown and red - each with its own unique bio-active compounds that help protect skin.
+There are three main types of seaweed: red, brown and green - each with its own unique bio-active compounds that help protect the skin.

 Red Seaweed (Palmaria Palmata):

-Kelp (Bladderwrack, Laminaria Digitata, Ascophyllum Nodosum):
+Brown Seaweed (Bladderwrack, Kelp, Ascophyllum Nodosum):

 Topical application of niacinamide significantly reduces transepidermal water loss and increases stratum corneum hydration.
-Studies support the use of niacinamide in cosmetic formulations, because of its clinically relevant barrier-protective, anti-inflammatory and skin brightening effects.
+Studies support the use of niacinamide in cosmetic formulations, because of its clinically relevant barrier-protective, anti-inflammatory and skin brightening benefits.

-Glutathione is a powerful antioxidant, naturally found in human cells, comprised of 3 amino acids namely cysteine, glycine and glutamic acid.
-It functions to neutralizes free radicals, stimulate the immune system and detoxify the body.
+Glutathione is a powerful antioxidant, naturally found in human cells and comprised of 3 amino acids (cysteine, glycine and glutamic acid).
+It functions to neutralize free radicals, stimulate the immune system and detoxify the body.
 Glutathione has additional anti-melanogenic properties - inhibiting tyrosinase (a key enzyme in skin pigment production), via direct inhibition and indirect inactivation.
 Topical use of glutathione has been shown to reduce pigmentation and improve moisture levels in the skin.